u125300/hotline-tunnel/README.md

 Mini peer to peer vpn.
 You can easily connect to home, office and IDC network from outside without VPN server.

-Remote and local peers are connected directly because Hotline tunnel uses **NAT traversal** technology.
+Remote and local peers are connected directly because Hotline tunnel supports **NAT traversal** technology.
-You don't have to configiture port-forwarding or open firewall port.
+You don't have to configiture port-forwarding or firewall ports.

 ### Usage ###